The characteristics, diagnosis and epidemiology of infections caused by Chlamydophila psittaci.

 Although human disease may often be mild or moderate, it can be severe especially when untreated in elderly or immunocompromised individuals.

-Diagnosis of the disease in humans is confirmed by serological testing in which blood samples are tested for antibodies.
+Diagnosis of the disease in humans can be confirmed by serological testing in which blood samples are tested for antibodies.
 Additionally, PCR testing is available from our respiratory and vaccine preventable bacteria reference unit (RVPBRU).

 Clinicians should consider a diagnosis of psittacosis in patients with appropriate symptoms who have a history of exposure to birds and elevated or increasing antibody titres or who are PCR positive.